bobbymeyer/bobbymeyerdotcom/_posts/2023-08-13-music-for-bus-stops/2023-08-13-music-for-bus-stops.md

 - music
 - procedural generation
 ---
-Click the album art to start.
+Click the album art to start generating.
+Click again to (gracefully) stop.